storj-archived/heroku-addon/README.md

 ### Why a custom SMTP Server?

 This allows the bridge to continue sending emails as normal (read: no special snowflake logic for heroku in the bridge) and for those emails to be received by Heroku customers without breaking [Heroku best practices](https://devcenter.heroku.com/articles/add-on-provider-technical-best-practices#use-the-correct-email-address-for-customers).
-This should be relatively straight forward to implement using [haraka](https://github.com/haraka/Haraka).
-If it proves otherwise, we will revist this decision and find a better way.

 ### How do customers access the bridge API?